-Our specialist teaching staff have hands-on experience of working in IT, and offer expert tuition in cutting-edge labs and classrooms.
+Our specialist teaching staff have hands-on experience of working in computing

-Assessment is through a mix of assignments, examinations and presentations.
+Assessment is through a mix of assignments, portfolios and presentations.
 As part of the course, you will be required to undertake projects both in groups and individually.

 A prominent feature of the course is the use of in-course assessment, where modules are assessed by the course teaching team while you complete them.
 There is also an assessed period of work experience as part of the programme.